Manage authentication methods for Microsoft Entra ID

 Or let's say you want to enable passwordless authentication with Microsoft Authenticator.
 You can set extra parameters like showing the user sign-in location or the name of the app being signed into.
 These options provide more context for users when they sign-in and help prevent accidental MFA approvals.

-To manage the Authentication methods policy, click Security > Authentication methods > Policies.
+To manage the Authentication methods policy, sign in to the Microsoft Entra admin center as at least an Authentication Policy Administrator and browse to Protection > Authentication methods > Policies.

 Only the converged registration experience is aware of the Authentication methods policy.
 Users in scope of the Authentication methods policy but not the converged registration experience won't see the correct methods to register.